 - Member, Professional Advisor Outreach Cabinet, North Texas Community Foundation

 - Adjunct Professor, Texas Wesleyan University School of Law (2008-2010)

 - Former President, TCU Fort Worth Alumni Association

-- Super Lawyer in Estate Planning & Probate by Texas Super Lawyers, a Thomson Reuters Service published by Texas Monthly magazine (2013-present)
+- Super Lawyer in Estate Planning & Probate by Texas Super Lawyers, a Thomson Reuters Service published in Texas Monthly magazine (2013-present)